The Power of Honeysuckle Tea

 Everyday use of Honeysuckle

-Yet, this potent flower can do so much more.
-It is a staple in TCM for balancing and detoxifying the body, and may support a healthy immune system by fighting bacteria and viruses.
-As new research is always emerging, there is plenty more we are excited to learn about this humble flower.
+Honeysuckle is a staple in traditional recipes for balancing and detoxifying the body, and may support a healthy immune system by fighting bacteria and viruses.
+As new research is always emerging, there is plenty more we are excited to learn about this humble yet powerful flower.

 Zhou, Zhen, et al. “Honeysuckle-Encoded Atypical microRNA2911 Directly Targets Influenza A Viruses.”
 Cell Research, vol. 25, no. 1, July 2014, pp. 39–49., doi:10.1038/cr.2014.130.